By David Onmeje

 But the best part of Dr. Shuaib’s leadership of NPHCDA is that has ensured every COVID-19 vaccine landing in Nigeria is duly tested, certified and approved by relevant local and international bodies as safe and effective for use by Nigerians.
 The agency is actively working with NAFDAC, and other sister agencies to ensure Nigerians get the best in protection of public health.

 Therefore, President Buhari never made a mistake by reappointing Dr. Faisal Shuaib for a second term in January 2021.
-With him at NPHCDA, the coronavirus pandemic is longer a mystery to Nigerians. #StaySafeCoronavirusIsReal!
+With him at NPHCDA, the coronavirus pandemic is no longer a mystery to Nigerians. #StaySafeCoronavirusIsReal!